cs6110/2018sp-web/src/lectures/leandemo.md

     def isSquare (n : nat) := exists m, m * m = n

-Typing `check isSquare 4` confirms that providing a number gives you a `Prop`.
+Typing `#check isSquare 4` confirms that providing a number gives you a `Prop`.
 To prove this theorem, we need a term whose type is `isSquare 4`.
-Here's one:

-    #check Exists.intro 4 (eq.refl 16)

-Lean's type checker tells us that this is a proof of something else, but it also serves a proof of the theorem we want.
-To check that, we can give an explicit type to the expression we're proving:
+We can use a `def` to write the type we expect and a value of that type:

     def proof : isSquare 16 :=
       Exists.intro 4 (eq.refl 16)
     #check proof

-Now Lean confirms for us: `proof` has the type `isSquare 16`, so we have proven that theorem!
+Now Lean confirms for us: `proof` has the type `isSquare 16`, so we have proved that theorem.
 Woohoo!

 # Dependent List Library